MAAP-Project/hls-point-time-series/README.md

 By using `rustac` + parquet files there is no API between the requester and the actual data!

 > [!WARNING]
-> This archive of HLS STAC records is experimental and only contains items through May 2025.
+> This archive of HLS STAC records is experimental and only contains items through October 2025.

 ## Usage